-My stories concern the nature of magic and how it threads through the fabric of our lives.
-I explore possibilities: the fine line between the everyday and the world of enchantment.
-They are also firmly rooted in reality.
+My stories touch on the Welsh Gothic and it’s most powerful motif: the ghost.
+They concern the nature of magic and how it threads through the fabric of our lives.
+I explore possibilities: the fine line between the everyday and the time-shifting world of enchantment.
+My books are also firmly rooted in reality.
 I write about family relationships: how people, women in particular, respond to loss and how they survive.
-My books are set in Wales, where I’ve lived for decades: a place whose legends and landscapes inform my writing.
+I set my stories in Wales, where I’ve lived for decades: a place whose legends and landscapes inform my writing.

 I write because I can’t tap-dance on a tightrope.
 Or juggle.
 And because I’d like to leave something attached to whatever exists after I’m gone.
 And where publishing is concerned, I’m the living proof that it’s never too late.
 If you have written a story you feel passionate about, one you believe in, persevere and don’t give up.

 Currently, I’m working on my next book; and the one after that…